zlimez/PeggleClone/Peggle/README.md

 > `foo` instead of `bar`.
 Explain what are the advantages and disadvantages of
 > using `foo` and `bar`, and why you decided to go with `foo`.

+To prevent collision of two pegs, I thought of two options.
+1. Check the moving/added peg against all pegs on the board
+2. Divide the board into a grid whose cell height and width are equal to the radius of a peg, then check only the pegs in the 5x5 subgrid neighbourhood centered on the moving/added peg
+Option 1 is simpler to implement and permits struct to be used to represent the pegs However, the time complexity of adding n pegs is O(n^2) and dragging a peg over m intervals is O(mn).
+On the other hand option 2 is more complicated to implement and prefers a class implementation to maintain identical reference between the pegs populating the grid and the pegs in the peg list which the board view UI depends upon.
+The advantage is that it enables linear time for addition and O(m) for dragging of pegs.
+I opted for option 2, as I thought it would b interesting to grant level designers the freedom to create and modify complicated maps without any lag and performance degradation.

+As per the specification, I need to detect whether a tapping occurs on a peg or an unoccupied player area.
+Ideally, I would like to detect a tap in the game area, then determine the response based on the state of the BoardViewModel with a single method (to delete a peg, to add a peg).
+In this tap handler, I will need to custom detect if the tap occurs on a peg.
+Given swiftUI's support for detecting gesture on a view component itself, I instead had the two tap detections handled by two methods, which reduced the code I need to write.

 Your answer here

 ### Persistence Justification